Serial Killer may have killed in WF

 On the FBI website it states a body was disposed of, somewhere outside of Wichita Falls in either 1976 or 1977.

-Wichita Falls Police say they have spoken to the Texas Ranger that interviewed Little and could not confirm a could case that matched what information he gave.
+Wichita Falls Police say they have spoken to the Texas Ranger that interviewed Little and could not confirm a cold case that matched what information he gave.

-We know he targeted female prostitutes or druge addicts and that he mentioned a black female was the victim and he body was dumped somewhere outside of Wichita Falls.
+We know he targeted female prostitutes or drug addicts and that he mentioned a black female was the victim and he body was dumped somewhere outside of Wichita Falls.

 If you know anything about that murder or a missing person from that time, call the Wichita Falls Police Department.